arjunrajlaboratory/ProbeDesign/DesignServer/README_findprobesLocal.txt

 #--------------
 # Bowtie setup:
 #--------------
-Download the pre-built binary from sourceforge () or from the Raj lab Dropbox at https://www.dropbox.com/sh/6n354swv2t74lp2/AABKoCIPjeLytwasW61APoqxa?dl=0 (assuming the link has not rotted).
+Download the pre-built binary from sourceforge at https://sourceforge.net/projects/bowtie-bio/files/bowtie/ or from the Raj lab Dropbox at https://www.dropbox.com/sh/6q1bnpl60r24byz/AAAGFIxAGV4PKK6qmk--8WDZa?dl=0 (assuming the link has not rotted).
 If needed, unzip the download, change the name of the folder to 'bowtie' (e.g. bowtie-0.12.7 -> bowtie) and move the folder to one of these paths: /usr/bin/bowtie, $HOME/bowtie, $HOME/Dropbox (RajLab)/probeDesign/bowtie, or $HOME/Downloads/bowtie.
 On a Mac, you can rename & move a folder in the terminal by typing (for example): mv -R /original/path/bowtie-0.12.7 $HOME/Downloads/bowtie

 In the terminal on Mac, you can check the installation by typing: $HOME/Downloads/bowtie -h You should see: